Follow TV Tropes

 • Hair-Trigger Temper: Bakugo.
 Easily irritated and infuriated by any little problem.
 Examples of that are the first chapter, the school festival, etc.

-• Hates Being Touched: Izuku.
-Any form of contact triggers a panic attack.
-This is appreciated when the ringleader of the bullies in Chapter 6 touches his shoulder, and it is worsened by Chapter 22 as stated by Majima-sensei.
+• Izuku.
+Any form of contact from strangers or perceived threats in general is liable to trigger a panic attack.
+This is noted when the ringleader of the bullies in Chapter 6 touches his shoulder, and it is worsened by Chapter 22 as stated by Majima-sensei.

 Power Loader: It wouldn't take much.
 A simple grasp of the other hand, a touch to the shoulder, even something as minor as feeling his forehead for fever.
 As soon as someone made contact, he would reel back, like their hands were covered in acid, curling in on himself, as his eye flew wildly around the room.